mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-dds-elements.md

 ---
-title: Expo DDS-like TagHelpers
+title: "Exploring QSYS Expo DDS Elements"
-description: Discover the power of Expo DDS-like TagHelpers in this essential guide.
-Learn how these TagHelpers can mimic the functionality of the Data Distribution Service (DDS) to enhance data management and distribution in your Expo applications.
-This resource is invaluable for developers seeking to implement efficient, real-time data exchange mechanisms in their projects.
+description: "Dive into the world of QSYS Expo DDS elements.
+Learn how these elements shape user interfaces and enhance application design."
 ---

 IBM i *Data Description Specifications for Displayfiles* or [DDS for Displayfiles](https://www.ibm.com/docs/en/i/7.2?topic=programming-dds) defines a *cascading* keyword description language with the following entries [^1]: